darya-shynkevich/software-engineering/1. Software Engineering/3. Database/OLAP/Base.md

 #### Aggregation: Data Cubes and Materialized Views

 Another aspect of data warehouses that is worth mentioning briefly is *==materialized aggregates==*.
-As discussed earlier, data warehouse queries often involve an aggregate function, such as COUNT, SUM, AVG, MIN, or MAX in SQL.
+As discussed earlier, [[Data Warehouse]] queries often involve an aggregate function, such as COUNT, SUM, AVG, MIN, or MAX in SQL.
 If the same aggregates are used by many different queries, it can be wasteful to crunch through the raw data every time.

 One way of creating such a cache is a *==materialized view==*.
 In a relational data model, it is often defined like a standard (virtual) view: a table-like object whose contents are the results of some query.
 The difference is that a *materialized view is an actual copy of the query results, written to disk, whereas a virtual view is just a shortcut for writing queries.* When you read from a virtual view, the SQL engine expands it into the view’s underlying query on the fly and then processes the expanded query.